JuliaGeodynamics/GeophysicalModelGenerator.jl/CONTRIBUTING.md

 beneficial to get in contact with one of the principal developers first (see [AUTHORS.md](AUTHORS.md)).

-GeophysicalModelGenerator.jl and its contributions are licensed under the MIT license (see [LICENSE.md](LICENSE.md)).
+GeophysicalModelGenerator.jl and its contributions are licensed under the MIT license.
 As a contributor, you certify that all your contributions are in conformance with the *Developer Certificate of Origin (Version 1.1)*, which is reproduced below.